-- Daviess County has the largest overall population in the region with 101,511 - Hancock County has the lowest overall population in the region with 8,722 - Union County has the highest concentration of Blacks in the region, at 13.3 percent and has the region's fourth smallest overall population of 14,638 - Daviess County has the largest percent of the Asian American population with 1.8% - Webster County has the largest percent of disabled persons under the age of 65 with 19.4% while Daviess County has the lowest with 12.0% - Daviess County has the most residents who speak English "less than very well" with around 2,000 people while McLean County has the least with around 30 people - Union County has the highest percentage of people below the poverty line in the region with 17.3 percent - Daviess County has the most persons "age 65 years and over" in the region with 17,561; this represents 17.3 percent of the county population while McLean County has the highest percentage the region with 20.0 percent
+- Daviess County has the largest overall population in the region with 103,312. - Hancock County has the lowest overall population in the region with 9,095. - Henderson County has the highest concentration of Blacks in the region, at 8.15 percent and has the region's second largest overall population of 44,793. - Webster County has the highest concentration of Hispanic or Latino residents at 6.49 percent. - Webster County has the largest percent of disabled persons between the ages 18-64 with 29.4 percent while Daviess County has the lowest with 16.9 percent. - Daviess County has the most residents who speak English "less than very well" with 1,188 while Hancock County has the least with 4 people. - Webster County has the highest percentage of people below the poverty line in the region with 16.7 percent. - Daviess County has the most persons aged 65 years and over in the region with 18,359; this represents 17.8 percent of the county population while McLean County has the highest percentage in the region with 19.4 percent.